moises-nimo-deprecated/tvcast/readme.md

 * `Some actors don't have birthday due to tvmaze missing data`.

 # Running on Docker
-Requires `Docker Toolbox` or `Docker For Windows - Linux Containers` installed On the parent solution folder perform the commands:
+On the parent solution folder perform the commands:
 `Attention: NodeJS installation is required for running gulp`.
 ```